LisbonLisboaPortugal.com

 Related articles: Igreja de Santo António de Lisboa

-Fado is an emotional and sorrowful style of music, which originated in the tough neighbourhoods where the sailor’s families lived.
-Fado is sung by a solo singer and is accompanied by a traditional Portuguese guitar and this mournful yet powerful music reflects the emotions felt by sailor’s wives, who were waiting for their husbands to return.
-The Museu do Fado details the history of this style of music.
+Fado is an emotional and sorrowful style of music that originated in the tough neighborhoods where sailors' families lived.
+Sung by a solo singer and accompanied by a traditional Portuguese guitar, this mournful yet powerful music reflects the emotions of sailors' wives waiting for their husbands to return.

 Related articles: Fado music